Congress takes up COVID origins: A primer on the debate so far

 How have transparency concerns shaped the debate?

 One factor keeping the origins debate alive has been China’s tight control of information.
 The Chinese government refused to share raw data on early cases with the WHO, and has required COVID-19 studies to be vetted by the government.
-A WIV database of viruses has not been externally accessible since mid-September 2019.
+A WIV database of viruses has been offline since February 2020, with a group called DRASTIC claiming in a preprint paper that external access was cut off as early as Sept.
+2019, though that is disputed.

 Increasingly, critics are shifting their attention to the U.S., particularly the National Institutes of Health (NIH).
 Leading up to the pandemic, the NIH was funding research on the potential for bat coronaviruses to jump to humans – with the goal of preventing a pandemic.
 NIH awarded a $3.1 million grant to a New York-based nonprofit called EcoHealth Alliance, which then funneled about $600,000 to WIV.

-Note: (Editor’s note: This story has been updated to provide more context around when the WIV database of viruses was taken offline.)